Pleisterman/Alien-Invasion/setup.md

 \config\translations\..

-Change in all javascript files in the directory: \js\game
+Change in all javascript files in the directory: \js\game and js\index

+alienInvasion to package name

+Change in index.php

 alienInvasion to package name